erebboah/mirna_pipeline/README.md

 3. Once you have the reference files, run STAR in genomeGenerate mode: `sbatch make_ref.sh`

 ### Trim and map reads
 Run cutadapt to trim adapters and STAR to map.
 Specify human or mouse in sbatch call.

-Human: `sbatch trim_map.sh GRCh38`.
-For mouse: `sbatch trim_map.sh mm10`.
+Human: `sbatch trim_map.sh GRCh38`
+Mouse: `sbatch trim_map.sh mm10`

 Inputs should have been generated in previous steps.
 You need:
    - Demultiplexed and gzipped fastqs in `fastq`
    - STAR reference directory, e.g. `ref/mm10` or `ref/hg38`
    - samplesheet.csv in `scripts`